adichiru/adichiru.github.io/_posts/2017-12-03-AWS-re-Invent-short-review.md

 The only time I got through the above route in 14 + 12 minutes, respectively, was during Andy Jassy's keynote - so **this was not a Las Vegas traffic problem, was an AWS re:Invent induced problem**.
 It also never got solved during the entire week!

+I estimante that, due to:
+  * inefficient transportation
+  * overlaping sessions
+  * distributing sessions of the same Path to different venues
+  * not being able to reserve seats
+  * wasting time (hours) in line for walk-ups because we were told there are good chances to get in **I probably missed at least 30% of the event**.

-Also, a few other things to improve upon:
+### So, a few other things to improve upon:

-  * Too much "this is amazing" fluff from AWS representatives during Introductory (200) and even Advanced (300) sessions.
+  * Dial down the "this is amazing" fluff from AWS representatives during Introductory (200) and even Advanced (300) sessions.
 Let the facts and use cases presented by others (Expedia, Netflix etc.) speak for themselves - much more powerful!

-Everybody should have the same chance of booking the sessions they want.
+  * Make sure that everybody has the same chance of booking the sessions they want.
 After only minutes from online access, some of the sessions were already full...
+I think I know how :)

-  * Waiting in line for walk-up sessions is complete chaos - AWS needs desperately to find a solution for this.
+  * Waiting in line for walk-up sessions is complete chaos - **please** find a solution for this.

-Make the "paths" (DevOps, Infrastructure, ML, etc.) easy to follow - no overlapping sessions that are not on the same topic, and definitely not in different venues!
+  * Make the "paths" (DevOps, Infrastructure, ML, etc.) easy to follow - no overlapping sessions that are not on the same topic, and definitely not in different venues!

+  * The mobile app:
+    * doesn't show  your schedule if you are offline
+    * cannot find the connection if you oscilate from online to offlin,e unless you restart it (at least on Android)
+    * doesn't have a featuire to share your schedule with somebody else
+    * doesn't filter on time (for afternoon sessions I had to scroll a lot through the morning ones)
+    * doesn't give you the "what session is starting in the next [minutes] in [venue] - **this would have saved me lots of time and for sure would have helped to get more from this event**.

-##### Now on the good stuff:
+### Now on the good stuff:

   * The event, in general, was impressive, huge, massive, unnecessarily imposing... no sign of the frugality LP you are many times hit with as an employee.